Vintage Longwave Receivers - Part 4

 Once the NBD call letters are known, they can be checked against one of the NAV-AID websites.
 By entering the station ID, the websites will provide the NDB airport location, assigned frequency and sometimes the transmitter power.
 The best information source is www.classaxe.com/dx/ndb/rna where you'll have to load either the call of the NDB or the frequency of operation into the search parameters and then the page will jump to the listing.
 You can also scroll down the complete listings of NDBs by frequency of operation.
 There are also notes regarding certain characteristics for some NDBs as reported by listeners.
 Classaxe provides the most up to date information on NDBs.
 Another navaid source for USA, Canadian and worldwide NDBs is www.worldaerodata.com .
 World Aero Data has almost all NDBs listed but you will have to click on the "Airport Call" to find the actual location.
 A lot of specific airport information can be gathered from worldaerodata.
 These two websites provide the "double-check" that is necessary to confirm the NDB ID heard on a specific frequency is the actual station received since there are usually several NDBs with the same call letters but never are identical IDs transmitting on the same frequency.
 Eventually, a list will have to be maintained in order to know when "new" NDBs are received.

 Knowing International Morse - NDBs seldom send faster than 10 words per minute, so it's not really much of a challenge to copy their call letters, especially since the NDB call sign is sent "over and over and over."
 When the signal is strong and there's no interference, copy is easy, even if your Morse ability is limited.
 Can you still receive and identify NDBs if you can't copy Morse at all?
 More than likely the answer will be yes, mainly because NDBs send so slow and the NDB call is sent "over and over."
 Since many private pilots were barely Morse proficient (if at all) the intention was that NDBs would send slow enough that the "dots and dashes" comprising the NDB call sign could be written down, e.g.," _.. _.. ._ _. ," and then "translated" into the letters (DDP) that identify the beacon.
+Also, navigation charts usually had the NDB call shown and the code written out for that call assuming that pilots weren't Morse proficient.
 Being fluent in International Morse is a major advantage when trying to copy several NDBs operating on the same frequency.
 It's also helpful when the signal is so weak that it's practically at the same level as the noise and is fading into oblivion.
 I'm not saying that you have to be able to copy 20WPM in your head while having a conversation with someone else on the telephone but a good code receiving ability will ultimately help fill your NDB log.

 Even When You're Morse-Fluent - Every so often you'll come across a NDB sending incredibly bad Morse.
 From incomprehensible character formation to just plain poor spacing, it all adds up to an almost impossible call sign to copy.
 Fortunately, this only applies to a very small percentage of NDBs.
 Most beacons send excellent Morse but eventually you'll hear a call sign that defies copy.
 When this happens, copy the call as best you can but be sure to note the frequency of operation.
 Later, you can use "classaxe.com" to search on "the frequency of operation" to see if the call letters are "rearranged" due to poor spacing.
 There are several NDBs that have this problem, LDG 296kc is a good example.
 I've copied this NDB as "DGL" many times because of their spacing problem.
 Poor character formation is almost as much of a problem with NDBs like MNC 348kc sounding like "NNC" or POY 344kc sounding like "POC."
 Be sure to log the frequency along with the call.
 That way you might be able to decipher a questionable call sign when checking your reception list versus the NAV-AIDs.
 Again though, 99% of the NDBs send excellent Morse.